 You will now have a shape and set of measurements to work from.

-Toilet seats – the options
+Toilet seat options

 From soft closing toilet seats to d-shaped styles and top fixing hinges, here’s a rundown of the various toilet seat options.